monambike/diversao-inclusiva/README.md

 # Diversão Inclusiva 🎮

 A game made as final work made in group for "SENAI" at my Systems Analysis and Development course.
-This roject has 16 minigames.
+This project has **16 MINIGAMES**.
 You can see the video uploaded on my YouTube and Instagram on [Gameplay Video 📽️](#gameplay-video-%EF%B8%8F) section.

 ![diversaoinclusivathumb](https://github.com/monambike/diversaoinclusiva_construct/assets/35270174/a31bdb99-ae38-4962-a36a-750cf326bb10)